All Episodes

 He's very jealous of Barack Obama out there.

-We we've had tapes of uh Reverend Sharpton with the bullhorn outside Obama headquarters, demanding that Obama come out and uh and debate things.
+We've had tapes of Reverend Sharpton with the bullhorn outside Obama headquarters, demanding that Obama come out and debate things.

 Obama not down for the civil rights struggle.

-Sharpton demanding justice wants to know how it is that somebody that's never been involved in a struggle can be a leading contender, black contender for the Democratic presidential nomination has resorted to uh referring to Obama's mom in uh in a series of fat jokes.
+Sharpton demanding justice wants to know how it is that somebody that's never been involved in a struggle can be a leading contender, black contender for the Democratic presidential nomination, has resorted to referring to Obama's mom in a series of fat jokes.

-Um the a couple days ago, the Reverend Sharpton went into the recording studio, ladies and gentlemen, to continue to this little jihad he's got against uh Barack Obama.
+A couple days ago, the Reverend Sharpton went into the recording studio, ladies and gentlemen, to continue this little jihad he's got against Barack Obama.

-We have exclusive rights to uh Barack the Magic Negro, as portrayed vocally here by Al Sharpton.
+We have exclusive rights to Barack the Magic Negro as portrayed vocally here by Al Sharpton.

-As you as you heard there, the chorus kept going.
+As you heard there, the chorus kept going.

-Reverend Sharpton dropped the lyric line, started shouting protests during the uh recording of the tune through the bullhorn.
+Reverend Sharpton dropped the lyric line, started shouting protests during the recording of the tune Through the Bullhorn.

-The rock the magic Negro, that term popularized by columnist David Erenstein of Los Angeles Tim.
+Barack the Magic Negro, that term popularized by columnist David Ehrenstein of Los Angeles Times.

-All right, we're gonna get to the meat of the program.
+All right, we're going to get to the meat of the program.

 We come back from the break.